What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 That’s wealth.
 There are numerous paths to it; the reliable ones take time and hard work but are within the grasp of most people.

-But truly: there’s not a “right” answer for your optimal growth.
+There’s not a “right” answer for your optimal growth.
 You need to know yourself, your resources, your opportunity, and the trade-offs you’re willing to make.
-Once your clear-eyed on those elements forming your north star, then you can set your long term goal for business.
+Once you’re clear-eyed on those elements forming your north star, then you can set your long term goal for business.
 And I promise: that clarity and focus will not limit you.
 To the contrary, it will open you up for opportunity.
 For optionality.

 PS – if you’d like an audio/visual teaching to sit alongside this reading, here you are (19 minute video).